tikv/website/content/docs/3.0/tasks/deploy/introduction.md

 * Several (6+) machines fulfilling the [system requirements](#system-requirements) and at least up to [production specifications](#production-specifications).
 * The ability to configure your infrastructure to allow the ports from [network requirements](#network-requirements).

-If you have these, follow through the [Ansible deployment](../ansible) guide.
+If you have your production environment ready, follow through the [Ansible deployment](../ansible) guide.
 You may optionally choose unsupported manual [Docker deployment](../docker) or [binary deployment](../binary) strategies.

-Finally, if you want to **develop** TiKV you should consult the [README](https://github.com/tikv/tikv/blob/master/README.md) of the repository.
+Finally, if you want to **build your own binary** TiKV you should consult the [README](https://github.com/tikv/tikv/blob/master/README.md) of the repository.

 ## System requirements